The Hognose Snake Plays Dead in Dramatic Fashion

 hognose snake

-The hognose snake, this one an eastern hognose, has perfected a cunning way of deterring predators — by playing dead.
+This eastern hognose snake, has perfected a cunning way of deterring predators: by playing dead.
 It writhes around as if in pain while emitting a disgusting smell, concluding the dramatic scene by lying upside down, unmoving and "dead."
+Barcroft Media/Getty Images

-A hognose in the throes of thanatosis will writhe around like mad, then go belly-up.
-The mouth is left open, the tongue dramatically dangling.
+A hognose in the throes of thanatosis will writhe around like mad, then go belly-up with its mouth open, the tongue hanging out and dramatically dangling.
 Sometimes food gets regurgitated in the process, which really revs up the "yuck" factor.

 In case barfing's not gross enough for you, picture a snake that just went limp after rolling around in its own feces.
 Hognoses often poop partway through the faux-death routine.
 When that happens, the poo tends to ... smear.